pantheon-systems/documentation/source/docs/articles/sites/domains.md

 **Pantheon Does Not Manage Your Domain Name or DNS**.
 You will need to make these changes yourself with your registrar and/or DNS host; we cannot do it for you.
 Why?
 Our focus is on making a great platform; we're not a domain name registrar or a DNS hosting service.

-You should always configure the DNS for both your bare/root domain (example.com ) and FQDN (www.example.com), and redirect from  If you don't, users who add or omit the www will not see your site and assume your site is down.
+You should always configure the DNS for both your bare/root domain (example.com ) and FQDN (www.example.com), and redirect from the bare domain.
+If you don't, users who add or omit the www will not see your site and assume your site is down.
 Search engines will see the same page served from both domains as duplicate content if you have both configured without a redirect to a single canonical domain.

 ### Serving Sites from Bare Domains with HTTP